project-etalon/etalon/docs/tutorials/metrics_used.rst

 .. note::

-    *fluidity-index* is a new metric introduced by ``metron`` to evaluate LLM inference systems.
+    *fluidity-index* is a new metric introduced by ``etalon`` to evaluate LLM inference systems.
 It is designed to capture the nuances of LLM inference process and its impact on real-time user experience.

 Given target prefill and decode latencies, *fluidity-index* is defined as fraction of tokens that satisfy the target latencies for a given request.
 It accounts for slack which is the difference between actual time taken to generate token and deadline for that token.
 That slack is used by subsequent tokens if current token is generated before deadline.
 Higher *fluidity-index* is better.